FYSETC/FYSETC-ERB/README.md

 ##### Connecting the board and bring it into flash mode

 Step 1: Connect 24V (Power on the board)

-Step 2: Connect USB-C cable to your klipper device (usually Raspberry Pi) Step 3: Push an hold BOOTSEL button
+Step 2: Connect USB-C cable to your Klipper device (usually Raspberry Pi)

+Step 3: Push and hold the BOOTSEL button

-Step 4: Click RST button
+Step 4: Push the RST button and hold 0.5 seconds

-Step 5: Release RST and BOOTSEL button at the same time
+Step 5: Release the RST button, after 3 seconds, Release the bootsel button

 Verify your device is in boot mode connected by running the following command: